 Data storage of submitted shipments

 Submitted shipments are kept in the database for 90 days.
 Shipments older than 90 days are deleted each night to keep the database as compact as possible and ensure high performance.
-However, your shipments will be available in Portal for as long as you want.
-Portal is the place where you can view statistics and make reports.
+However, your shipments will be available in nShift Portal for as long as you want. nShift Portal is where you can view shipment data and statistics and make reports.

 Contact nShift to get a Portal user account.

 Read more about Data storage in Portal here.

 See these articles for more information on the different methods, options and objects, and fields available for Shipment Server